Multimedia Plus record live presentations

 How to shoot video on a smartphone

-Occasionally clients have asked us about how to shoot video on a smartphone: “Could we shoot the video ourselves and hand the footage over to you for editing?”
+Occasionally clients have asked us about how to shoot video on a smartphone:?”Could we shoot the?video ourselves and hand the footage over to you for editing?”

-Whilst they may not have sufficient budget for a professional video shoot, the contrast in quality of the finished video is incomparable.
+Whilst they may not have sufficient?budget for a professional video shoot, the contrast in quality of the finished video is incomparable.
 But does it have to be?

-With mobile phones nowadays being able to capture both HD and 4K footage, there’s a case for allowing clients to self-produce their material which—as long as they have the right guidance for how to shoot video on a smartphone—would produce highly usable footage to fulfil their video requirements.
+With mobile phones nowadays being able to capture both HD and 4K footage, there’s a case for allowing clients to self-produce their material which?as?long as they have the right guidance for how to shoot?video on a smartphone?would produce highly usable footage to fulfil their video requirements.

-Let’s say for instance that the brief was to create a short (2–3 minute) video covering employees’ best achievements of the year.
+Let’s say for instance that the brief was to create a short (2?3 minute) video covering employees’ best achievements of the year.
 This would involve filming various employees talking to camera, detailing their ‘best achievement’.
 These interviews could be filmed in a quiet office with plenty of space in order to achieve a variety of shots (with contrasting backgrounds).

-If shooting on an iPhone 6 (or equivalent), I would recommend selecting 1920×1080 resolution at 30fps (frames per second), always keeping the phone horizontal (landscape)—NOT upright for portraits!
+If shooting on an iPhone 6 (or equivalent), I would recommend selecting 1920×1080 resolution at 30fps (frames per second), always keeping the phone horizontal (landscape)?NOT upright for portraits!

-In order to hold the phone stable I’d recommend using either a Tripod iPhone Adaptor on a good tripod of your choice, or using a Lanparte HHG-01 Ultra 3-Axis Gimbal, which stabilises handheld shooting.
+In order to hold the phone stable I’d recommend using either a Tripod iPhone Adaptor on a good tripod of your choice, or using a Lanparte HHG-01 Ultra 3-Axis Gimbal, which stabilises?handheld shooting.

 Good lighting will strongly enhance the quality of the final video.
-It can be achieved through a 3-point lighting set-up which involves using three separate lights to ‘key’ (the main source of light), ‘fill’ (to fill in the shadows and create contrast), and ‘back light’ the subject (to separate the subject from the background and create depth).
+It can be achieved through a 3-point lighting set-up which involves using three separate lights to ‘key’ (the main source of light), ‘fill’ (to fill in the shadows and?create contrast), and ‘back light’ the subject (to separate the subject from the background and?create depth).
 The key should have the highest intensity, with the fill being at medium intensity and the back light on relatively low intensity.
-To avoid anything too harsh (which will look unnatural), it’s worth using a diffuser or ‘softbox’ to soften the intensity of the lights.
+To avoid anything too harsh (which will look unnatural), it’s worth using a diffuser?or ‘softbox’ to soften the intensity of the lights.
 You can also use colour-correcting gels to alter the colour temperature of the lights.

 Lighting for Video